-- 3 Choose the options desired in the Print dialog and then click OK. - NOTE: To enable reviewers who do not have access to ER/Studio to view your models, in addition to printing the model you can also create an XML Schema, save the model and distribute it with ER/Studio Viewer, create RTF and HTML reports about the model, export the model to another format to be opened in a different application, or create an image of the model.
-For more information, see Generating RTF and HTML Model Reports, ER/Studio Viewer, Exporting the Data Model, and Exporting an Image of the Data Model.
+3 Choose the options desired in the Print dialog and then click OK.

+To enable reviewers who do not have access to ER/Studio to view your models, in addition to printing the model you can also create an XML Schema, save the model and distribute it with ER/Studio Viewer, create RTF and HTML reports about the model, export the model to another format to be opened in a different application, or create an image of the model.
+For more information, see Generating RTF and HTML Model Reports, ER/Studio Viewer, Exporting an Image of the Data Model.